Import Functions

 Generating Header Files

-Plugify provides a Python script (generator.py) to automatically generate header files for importing functions from other plugins.
+Plugify provides a unified generator tool to automatically generate header files for importing functions from other plugins.
 These headers include wrapper functions that handle the function calls and parameter passing.

 Steps to Generate Header Files